 - You or your spouse is still working for a company with 20 or more employees

-- You receive your health insurance through your employer or your spouse’s employer
+- You receive your health insurance through your or your spouse’s employer

 The good news is that if you choose to delay Part B, you will not be required to pay the monthly premium quite yet.
 Likewise, taking the appropriate steps to properly defer your Part B benefits will ensure you are not penalized when you are ready to enroll in Part B.

 It’s very important that you understand what is right for your situation in this scenario.
-Many pre-retirees who are still working and have access to an HSA find that it is a great tool for retirement health care savings, since the funds contributed to these types of accounts are tax favorable (meaning you do not pay taxes on these dollars).
+Many pre-retirees who are still working and have access to an HSA find that it is a great tool for retirement health care savings, since the funds contributed to these types of accounts are not taxed.
 For individuals who have access to this account and who plan to work beyond 65, it may make sense to maximize this benefit by continuing to save as much as you can in your HSA for medical expenses once you retire.

 Not sure where to start?
-Our licensed Benefit Advisors are experts in these details who can walk you through the right steps for your situation.
+Our advisors are experts in these details who can walk you through your steps for working past age 65.
+Schedule a call with one of them today!

 The short answer: yes, if you do not follow the appropriate steps to delay your Medicare benefits.